 - 1-7 Day Individual Entrance (foot or bicycle): $20.00

-If you are visiting multiple US National Parks it’s best to purchase an America the Beautiful Pass for $80 for the year and grants you access to all registered parks.
-At just $80 for a year it’s quite a steal and you won’t have to worry about stopping at park gates to pay!
+If you are visiting multiple US National Parks, it’s best to purchase an America the Beautiful Pass for $80 annually, which grants you access to all registered parks.
+It’s just $80 a year, and you won’t have to worry about stopping at park gates to pay!

 Hiking Angels Landing